 Doug has been the Lead Instructor for numerous P.O.S.T.-approved Handgun, Shotgun, and Rifle Instructor programs and served the Colorado P.O.S.T.
 Board as a member of the Subject Matter Expert (SME) Committee on Firearms for more than eleven years (1995-2007).

 Back to Top

-Lieutenant Dan Mark is the lead driving instructor for the CCA Police Academy.
-Lt.
-Mark has been with the Aurora Police Department since 1984 and has been a driving instructor since 1991.
-Lt.
-Mark has been a member of the Colorado P.O.S.T.
+CU Anschutz PD Deputy Chief Dan Mark is the lead driving instructor for the CCA Police Academy.
+Previously serving with, and retiring as a police Lt. with Aurora PD, Chief Mark had been with the Aurora Police Department since 1984 and has been a driving instructor since 1991.
+Chief Mark has been a member of the Colorado P.O.S.T.
 Subject Matter Expert Committee for Law Enforcement Driving since 1993.
 He is certified as a driving instructor through the National Academy for Professional Driving and through the Federal Law Enforcement Training Center.
-Lt.
-Mark has a Bachelor of Science Degree in Police Administration, an Associate Degree in Criminalistics, and an Associate Degree in Law Enforcement.
+Chief Mark has a Bachelor of Science Degree in Police Administration, an Associate Degree in Criminalistics, and an Associate Degree in Law Enforcement.